 The Petworth House guest bedrooms

-Open on Tuesday mornings, see the private guest bedrooms of Petworth House on a free-flow basis on Tuesday mornings until 2pm.
+Starting 19 March 2020, see the private guest bedrooms of Petworth House on a free-flow basis on Tuesday mornings until 2pm.

 See the Trellis Suite with its early Victorian mahogany half-tester bed.
 The muslin covered dressing table is made to the same design as that used in many of the bedrooms at Petworth and is based on a painting by Zoffany, that can be seen in the Red Room.